a2br/netflix-pin-hacker/README.md

 ## Scripts
 ### miner.py
 This one will type all the combinations in a range you precised.
-You can select the speed of typing and the how long it has to pause between each code it types.
+You can select the speed of typing and how long it has to pause between each code it types.
 All formats of PIN codes are supported, from `1` to `00000001` and beyond, in case you want to use it elsewhere.
 This parameter is determined in function of the length of the string you filled in the `End at:` input.

 ### day.py
-`day.py` will try all the combinations of days and months (*hi, 31/02*) to get all the dates that exist (and, for simplicity reasons, it includes those that do not exist).
+`day.py` will try all the combinations of days and months to get all the dates that exist (and, for simplicity reasons, it includes those that do not exist --*hi, 31/02*).
 You can use the DD/MM (~3112) or the MM/DD (~1231) format.
 There are 372 possibilities.
 Since dates are very commonly used as PINs, this script could **speed up your search by 96%**... or slow it down by **4%**.
-If you want to try years, you might want to try `miner.py` configured with inputs `1940; 2020`, for example.
+If you want to type a range of years, you might want to try `miner.py` configured with inputs `1900; 2020`, for example.